Last updated on May 9th, 2023.

 - Website: Wikipedia

-Because the monks dried seawater in pans to produce salt the name of the settlement changed again to Prieston Pans, and finally Prestonpans, the modern name used today.
+Because the monks dried seawater in pans to produce salt, the name of the settlement changed again to Prieston Pans, and finally to Prestonpans, the modern name used today.

 Outlander sees the town featured for the entire 10th episode of season 2, but as usual with movies and TV shows filming didn’t actually take place there, instead, the filmmakers used the fields of Torbrex Farm a few miles south of Cumbernauld, midway between Edinburgh and Glasgow.

-The premise of the episode is that in September 1745 the Jacobite army led by Charles Edward Stuart defeated the government forces of Sir John Cope when the inexperienced British infantry fled from a ferocious Highland charge in a battle that lasted a mere 30 minutes.
+The episode’s premise is that in a battle that lasted just 30 minutes in September 1745, the Jacobite army under Charles Edward Stuart defeated Sir John Cope’s government forces when the inexperienced British infantry fled from a fierce Highland charge.

 Preston Mill